Ashvin Kumar: Little Terrorist

-Film-making and awards

 The film was crewed through the Shooting People organisation; members who liked the script paid their own fares to travel to India to film it.
 Kumar became the only Indian to be nominated for an Oscar in the short film category.

 The Forest

 The Forest was loosely based upon the writings and exploits of Jim Corbett and uses the tale of a man-eating leopard to address environmental concerns.
 The film is feature-length (86 minutes), and was released in theatres in India on 11 May 2012.

 The plot concerns a married couple who arrive at a wildlife sanctuary in the Kumaon Hills to attempt to mend a faltering marriage.
 An unforeseen threat takes the form of an ex-lover turned wildlife warden.
 While the husband and lover quarrel, a man-eating leopard is on the prowl, and both men must unite in order to outwit the predator and survive the night.

 While The Forest is a conventional action film, Kumar intended the film to convey a strong pro-environmental message.

 The film was produced by Judith James and the music recorded at the Abbey Road Studios.
 Much of the filming was done at the Corbett National Park and the Bandhavgarh National Park.
 The film stars Jaaved Jaaferi, Nandana Sen and Ankur Vikal.

-The Magic of Cinema on the full display.
-The forest wildlife sequences is filmed by world-renowned Bedi Brothers, Naresh Bedi & Rajesh Bedi (First Indian to win Green Oscar in 1984 and only Indian to have won two BAFTA, British Academy of Film and Television Arts Nomination for two tigers films- Saving the Tigers & Man Eating Tiger), Additional Cinematographer & Sound is done by Naresh's twin son Vijay Bedi & Ajay Bedi (Youngest Indian to win Green Oscar in 2004 and only Indian to win Nomination for "Craft Category of Editing" at 28th Annual News and Documentary EMMY awards, New York, USA, 2007).
+The forest wildlife sequences were filmed by rbrothers Naresh and Rajesh Bedi.
+Additional cinematographer and sound were done by Naresh's twin sons Vijay and Ajay Bedi.

 Dazed in Doon

-Kumar himself an old boy of The Doon School was invited by The Doon School to create a film, subsequently named Dazed in Doon, that has since become controversial as the School authorities have moved to suppress the distribution of the film, on the grounds that it "doesn't give the School a good name".
+Kumar, himself a former student of The Doon School, was invited by them to create a film, subsequently named Dazed in Doon.
 The film runs to 55 minutes and was made in just four months, from the start of pre-production on 20 June 2010 to the first screening on 23 October 2010.